a-chakrawarti/Webpage-Crownstack/handbook/README.md

       padding: 20px;
   }
   ```
+  ### Box-Sizing

   Here the total width will be 140px and height will be 240px.
 To tackle this we would use `box-sizing` property which will keep the size of the element fixed
-  but will decreasie the content space inside the element.
+  but will decrease the content space inside the element.

+- The box-sizing property allows us to include the padding and border in the box's total width (and height), making sure that the padding stays inside of the box and that it does not break.
 - Total element width = width + left padding + right padding + left border + right border + left margin + right margin

 - An outline is a line that is drawn around elements, OUTSIDE the borders, to make the element "stand out".